encryption : Java Glossary

 There are two main uses for encryption:

 1. Encrypting your files to prevent snoops from looking at them.
-Snoops can look at your files without knowing your login password by booting with an Ubuntu Linux CD (Compact Disk) and examining your files, bypassing Windows and its passwords.
+Snoops can look at your files without knowing your login password by booting with an Ubuntu Linux CD (Compact Disc) and examining your files, bypassing Windows and its passwords.
 Possible tools to encrypt (scramble) your files include:

 • Microsoft Encrypt available in right click properties.